 TRADITIONAL WEAVING OF THE CO TU PEOPLE, QUANG NAM, 2024

-In 2014, the traditional weaving of the Co Tu people was recognized as a national intangible cultural heritage element.
 Their weaving tradition is renowned for its use of colored threads, bead embellishments, and the ikat technique, which creates distinctive wavy patterns.
 The Co Tu loom remains entirely manual, made from wooden and bamboo components that can be assembled and disassembled with ease.
 Co Tu weavers skillfully coordinate their movements with the loom: seated with their backs anchoring one end of the vertical warp threads, they push the other end with their legs, adjusting the tension to allow the horizontal weft threads to interlace while simultaneously inserting motifs.
+Each motif carries symbolic meaning, reflecting the daily life, natural environment, and cultural identity of the Co Tu people—for example, the ya ya dancer, animals, mountains, leaves, and other culturally significant elements.

 While Dhroong Village operates a brocade weaving cooperative specializing in weaving with colored thread patterns and bead decorations, Cong Don Village is one of the rare places in Quang Nam where cotton is still grown, hand-spun, naturally dyed with indigo, and woven using ikat techniques to produce wavy motifs.